A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition

 \section{Introduction}

-According to the World Health Organization (WHO), by the year of 2050 more than 700 million people will have disabling hearing loss.
-Currently, over five percent of the global population is deaf, which equates to more than 466 million people \cite{podder2022bangla}.
-These deaf people, primarily, communicated using a group of spatiotemporal languages called Sign Languages \cite{world2021world}.
-Each country usually has its own sign language, with particular gestures and meaning.
-Libras (Brazilian Sign Language), for example, is the official sign language of Brazil \cite{de2012linguistic}, in other countries where they do not adopt any sign language as one of the official languages, they create public and educational policies such as the Individuals with Disabilities Education Act (IDEA) created by the United States \cite{schwartz2022falling} to address their needs.
+According to the World Health Organization (WHO), more than 700 million people are expected to have disabling hearing loss by 2050, and over five percent of the global population --- more than 466 million people --- is currently deaf \cite{world2021world}.
+Deaf people primarily communicate using a family of spatiotemporal languages called sign languages \cite{world2021world}.
+Each country usually has its own sign language with particular gestures and meanings; Libras (Brazilian Sign Language), for example, is an official language of Brazil \cite{de2012linguistic}.
+Countries that do not adopt a sign language as an official language often address accessibility through public and educational policies, such as the Individuals with Disabilities Education Act (IDEA) in the United States \cite{schwartz2022falling}.